Import.io vs In-house Scraping:

 Choose Import.io for enterprise-grade outcomes

-Choose Import.io if you need:
+Choose Import.io if:

 Choose In-house if you need maximum control and have capacity